Narrative communication: Personal

 This concept explains that most of the narratives we use come from our personal experiences.
 When a friend or family member tells us about their day, and what has gone wrong to what is good, they are telling us how they want us to see them.
 History shows us that all cultures use some kind of narrative to form stories and dances to tell about their tribes and cultures.
 Same as family stories that are passed down from generation to generation.
+Those that are the recipients of these narratives experience transportation which is when they converge with the story by decreased their level of self-awareness while giving full attention to the narrative.
+They start to understand the narrative as more connected to their own lives, which leads them to focus more on the events that have occurred in the story they are being told.
+Narratives are also used in conflicts, they are used to make the arguments more personal and sympathetic so that the experiences relates easier with the other person.